- What is lumbago?

 The name says it all: the colloquial term "lumbago" refers to acute shooting pain in the lower back.

-Lumbago is mainly caused by unusual, jerky movements, jerky movements such as bending or lifting.
+Lumbago is mainly caused by unusual, jerky movements such as bending or lifting.
 The pain associated with lumbalgia can be extremely severe and can even lead to temporary immobility.
 For this reason, it is all the more important that you know exactly what to do in the event of lumbago.

 Lumbago: symptoms and causes